hpcleuven/VscDocumentation/source/data/using_iCommands.rst

 Please keep in mind some iCommands don’t work with auto-complete of a tab press.
 Also remember that folders in iRODS are called 'collection' and files are called 'object' or 'data-object'.

-Now we can start working with iCommands based on a simple data management work flow that consists of “useful commands”, “working with directories (collections)”, “data upload and download” and “structuring data” .
+Following sections will illustrate the usage of some icommands organized on the following categories: “useful commands”, “working with directories (collections)”, “data upload and download” and “structuring data”.

 Useful iRODS Commands
 ---------------------